git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/index.en.md

 Karpenter follows best practices for Kubernetes controllers as part of its configuration.
 Karpenter uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to declare its configuration, which is an extension of the Kubernetes API.
 One of the premises of Kubernetes is the [declarative aspect of its APIs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/).
 Karpenter simplifies its configuration by adhering to that principle, where in this environment karpenter is used to configure a default [NodePool CRD](https://karpenter.sh/docs/concepts/nodepools/).

 Karpenter uses environment variables for configuration.
-Run the below command in your Cloud9 terminal to checkout the Karpenter configuration:
+Run the below command in your VSCode IDE terminal to checkout the Karpenter configuration:

 ```bash
 kubectl -n karpenter get deploy/karpenter -o yaml